PyoSH/underwater_NBV/README.md

 **Setup.** Isaac Sim + IsaacLab, PPO.
 The agent moves on a sphere around the target in discrete steps (azimuth, elevation, distance).
 It observes a short history of images, a scalar view pose, and a 40³ voxel grid whose channels carry *unknown / free / accumulated quality*.
-Water parameters are randomized during training so the policy does not overfit one turbidity.
+Water optics are randomized during training over six Jerlov water types so the policy does not overfit one turbidity.

 ![Occupancy versus observation quality](docs/figures/fig_step1_quality_voxel.png)